-Yet companies that otherwise tout progressive stances on American social issues have been largely silent on the issue.
-So women’s health advocates are trying to encourage business leaders to speak up based on the relatively new premise that reproductive rights are a workplace issue.
+Companies that otherwise tout progressive stances on American social issues have been largely silent on reproductive rights.
+So women’s health advocates are trying to encourage business leaders to speak up based on the relatively new premise that abortion rights are a workplace issue.

 “We’re not asking companies to weigh in on ‘when does life begin,’ values, morality,” says Jen Stark, director of corporate strategy at Tara Health Foundation, a philanthropic organization focused on improving the health and wellbeing of women and girls.
 “What we’re asking them to say is that access to reproductive health connects to their gender and racial equity commitments.
 It also impacts their workforce, let alone consumers and their expectations and communities where they live and work.”

-The link between abortion rights and gender and racial equality
+How abortion bans hurt gender and racial equality

 Abortion rights are inherently bound up with gender and racial equality—causes that many companies say they’re committed to advancing.
 As just one example, “abortion access is very closely tied to women’s economic security,” says Shaina Goodman, director for reproductive health and rights at the nonprofit advocacy group National Partnership for Women & Families.